eyalmichon/TheMultitasker/README.md

     - Facebook
     - YouTube
     - [and more...](http://ytdl-org.github.io/youtube-dl/supportedsites.html)
-  - Download audio from YouTube.
+  - Download audio from YouTube and any site from the list above.

 - ### Info Commands ℹ:
   - Compile 👨‍💻 and get output from many languages like Python 🐍, C, Java, etc....